farag2/Sophia-Script-for-Windows/README.md

   * "Videos.
 * Uninstall UWP apps displaying  packages names;
   * Generate installed UWP apps list dynamically
-* Restore the default uninstalled UWP apps for current user displaying [localized](#localized-uwp-apps-names) packages names;
+* Restore the default uninstalled UWP apps for current user displaying [localized](#localized-uwp-packages-names) packages names;
 * The <kbd>TAB</kbd> [autocompletion](#the-tab-autocomplete-read-more-here) for function and its' arguments by typing first letters
-* Disable Windows features displaying friendly packages names with pop-up form written in [WPF](#Screenshots);
+* Disable Windows features displaying friendly packages names with pop-up form written in [WPF](#screenshots);
-* Uninstall Windows capabilities displaying friendly packages names with pop-up form written in [WPF](#Screenshots);
+* Uninstall Windows capabilities displaying friendly packages names with pop-up form written in [WPF](#screenshots);
-* Download and install the [HEVC Video Extensions from Device Manufacturer](https://www.microsoft.com/p/hevc-video-extensions-from-device-manufacturer/9n4wgh0z6vhq) from Microsoft server using <https://store.rg-adguard.net> parser to be able to open .heic and .heif formats;
+* Download and install the [HEVC Video Extensions from Device Manufacturer](https://www.microsoft.com/p/hevc-video-extensions-from-device-manufacturer/9n4wgh0z6vhq) to be able to open .heic and .heif formats;
 * Register app, calculate hash, and set as default for specific extension without the "How do you want to open this" pop-up using special [function](https://github.com/DanysysTeam/PS-SFTA);
-* Install any supported Linux distrobution for WSL displaying friendly distro names with pop-up form written in [WPF](#Screenshots);
+* Install any supported Linux distrobution for WSL displaying friendly distro names with pop-up form written in [WPF](#screenshots);
 * Create a `Windows Cleanup` and `Windows Cleanup Notification` scheduled tasks for Windows cleaning up unused files and updates;
-  * A native toast notification will be displayed where you can choose to snooze, run the cleanup task or [dismiss](#native-interactive-toasts-for-the-windows-cleanup-scheduled-task)
+  * A native toast notification will be displayed where you can choose to snooze, run the cleanup task or [dismiss](#native-interactive-toasts-for-the-scheduled-tasks)
 * Create tasks in the Task Scheduler to clear
   * `%SystemRoot%\SoftwareDistribution\Download`
   * `%TEMP%`